godOfdataa/smith.js/README.md

-# smith.js
+//# smith.js
-It is a time saving library
+//#It is a time saving library